 Vietnam new amendments of some regulations of Law on Insurance Business and Law on IP

 Law on amendments and supplements of some regulations of Law on Insurance Business and Law on IP has been adopted by the National Assembly of Vietnam on June 14, 2019 to comply with CPTPP Agreement which was in effect in Vietnam since January this year.
-Relating to intellectual property (IP), the NOIP has recently notified 5 following major issues of this amended Law that applicants should be aware of:

 The method of filing an application for registration of industrial property rights is supplemented in Clause 3 of Article 89, whereby the applications can be filed electronically under the NOIP’s online filing system.